-The Difficulty in Delegating Work
+The Challenges in Delegating Work

 Delegating is important in any organization.
 In fact, in a 2013 Stanford University-led survey, 35% of executives indicated that delegation is something that they need to improve on, while 37% said that they are actively trying to improve their delegation skills.

-Examples of Delegating
+Example of Delegating

 Empowering your employees